Best Belgian Waffle Recipe

 Toppings for Belgian Waffles

 Now the fun part: the toppings!
-Melted butter or maple syrup are the classic waffle accoutrements.
+Melted butter or maple syrup are the classic waffle accouterments.
 Lemon curd (or blueberry curd!) spread on a waffle is quite delicious, and my husband even likes to spread some peanut butter on his.
 I’d never say no to a waffle drizzled with some salted caramel sauce, either.

-But my personal favorite: a dollop of freshly-whipped cream and some ripe berries.
+But my personal favorite: a dollop of freshly whipped cream and some ripe berries.
 Nice and classic — like a good Belgian waffle.

 Tips and Tricks for the Best Homemade Belgian Waffles: